 Why is Sultan Ahmet Mosque called Blue Mosque?

 The Sultan Ahmed Mosque is called the Blue Mosque because of its interior’s blue tiles.
-The mosque was built by Sultan Ahmed I in the early 17th century and is one of the most famous and iconic landmarks in Istanbul.
+Sultan Ahmed I built the mosque in the early 17th century, and is one of Istanbul’s most famous and iconic landmarks.